-Contractors will be required to provide details of risk assessments, safe system of work and training records prior to commencement of works.
+Contractors on CDM Jobs will be required to provide details of risk assessments, safe system of work and training records prior to commencement of works.

 Contractors will receive a site induction (usually carried out by the Principal Contractor) and will be briefed on the project RAMS (sign as an acknowledgement of understanding).